A non-Archimedean Arens--Eells isometric embedding theorem on valued fields

 In what follows, for every $\yoratio\in (1, \infty)$, we consider that $\yoratio^{-\infty}=0$ and $-\log_{\yoratio}(0)=\infty$.
-For a valuation $v$ on a ring $A$, and for a real number $\yoratio\in (1, \infty)$, we define $\yonabs{v}{\yoratio}{x}=\yoratio^{-v(x)}$ and $\yonval{\rVert *\rVert}{\yoratio}(x) =-\log_{\yoratio}(x)$.
+For a valuation $v$ on a ring $A$, and for a real number $\yoratio\in (1, \infty)$, we define $\yonabs{v}{\yoratio}{x}=\yoratio^{-v(x)}$ and $\yonval{\lVert *\rVert}{\yoratio}(x) =-\log_{\yoratio}(x)$.

 Fix $\yoratio\in (1, \infty)$, valuations and absolute values on a ring $A$ are essentially equivalent.
-Namely, they are corresponding to each other as follows. \begin{prop} Let $A$ be a commutative ring.
+Namely, they correspond to each other as follows. \begin{prop} Let $A$ be a commutative ring.
 Then the following statements are true: \begin{enumerate}[label=\textup{(\arabic*)}]

 \item For every $\yoratio\in (1, \infty)$, and for every valuation $v$ on $A$, the function $\yonabs{v}{\yoratio}{*}\colon A\to [0, \infty)$ is an absolute value on $A$;